| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 starting to push the limits of the transistors, however, even when used at 4

 Ohms, very few failures were encountered.
+This amplifier, although very simple, is

 capable of superb performance.
 This is not an amp to be under estimated,